Fire and rescue services

 Keep a safe distance from the FSO Safer supertanker, moored approximately 4.8 nautical miles off Yemen’s Red Sea coast near Hodeidah Port, which is at risk of exploding or sinking.

-The security situation remains volatile.
+The security situation in Yemen remains volatile.
 There's widespread disruption to air travel and other departure options.

 The safety record of airlines in Yemen is not available.
 There is no data about how well local planes are maintained.
 This lack of transparency raises concerns about airline safety.